OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ![alt text](./installation-script-screenshots/05.png)

+#### Tip
+ - If the script fails for some reason (eg. Errors in the console such as time outs during downloading), you can retry the procedure by running the following command `vagrant destroy && vagrant up`

 Now that the script has ran its course, go to the Ubuntu virtual machine and log in as vagrant user (the password is vagrant).
 Now shut the virtual machine down.

 ![alt text](./installation-script-screenshots/06.png)